Graffiti Fonts®

 This array of screenshots shows pages from the very first version of the graffitifonts.net website which debuted in 2003.
 The initial site was only about 8 pages, entirely built in Flash® & came online months ahead of the release of the original Graffiti Fonts® CDROM collection.

 This small, preview version of the website would stay in place for about a year, untill the release of the Graffiti Fonts® 2.0 CDROM collection in 2004.
-The Flash site would give way to a graphics-heavy html design that could better accomodate the larger volume of more rapidly changing content the foundry required.
+The Flash site would give way to a graphics-heavy html design that could better accomodate the larger volume of more rapidly changing content the foundry was creating & gathering.

 2003 - Graffiti Fonts® 1.0 CDROM